Ab initio studies of double Gamow-Teller transition and its correlation with neutrinoless double beta decay: Ab initio many-body calculations

-Figures~\ref{fig:comparison-13} and ~\ref{fig:comparison-16} summarize the results from the calculations of both \emph{ab initio} and conventional nuclear models (shell models~\cite{Shimizu:2018PRL,Menendez:2018JPS,Menendez:2017JPCS}, energy-density-functional (EDF)~\cite{Rodriguez:2013PLB} and QRPA~\cite{Simkovic:2018}).
-The DGT matrix elements $M^{\rm DGT}$ are always slightly stronger correlated with $M^{0\nu\beta\beta}_{\rm Tot}\cdot A^{-1/3}$ than with $M^{0\nu\beta\beta}_{\rm Tot}\cdot A^{-1/6}$, as discussed in Fig.\ref{fig:ab-initio-GT}.
-Specifically, the correlation relations derived from the results of conventional nuclear models (excluding the results of QRPA) are obtained as follows \bsub \esub the latter of which is consistent with the interval of parameters $\alpha\in [0.447,0.699]$, $\beta\in [-0.18,-0.056]$, with the power parameter $\gamma=-1/6$ found in Ref.~\cite{Brase:2021}.
-Comparing the relations (\ref{eq: correlation13}) and (\ref{eq: correlation13_sm}), one finds that the slope from the {\em ab initio} methods is slightly smaller than that from the shell-model and EDF calculations.
-It can be understood from the fact that the DGT NMEs by {\em ab initio} methods are generally smaller due to the stronger cancellation between the long-range and short-range contributions.
-Among all the methods concerned, the QRPA predicts the smallest value for the DGT NMEs, indicating the occurrence of the strongest cancellations~\cite{Simkovic:2018}.
+To compare with the correlation relation in Refs.~\cite{Shimizu:2018PRL,Brase:2021}, we follow their way to derive the correlation relation based on the matrix elements of both isospin-conserving and isospin-changing processes from the calculations of conventional nuclear models (excluding the results of QRPA), which reads \bsub \esub the latter of which is consistent with the interval of parameters $\alpha\in [0.447,0.699]$, $\beta\in [-0.18,-0.056]$, with the power parameter $\gamma=-1/6$ found in Ref.~\cite{Brase:2021}.
+The value of the coefficient $r$ indicates that the DGT matrix elements $M^{\rm DGT}$ are slightly stronger correlated with $M^{0\nu\beta\beta}_{\rm Tot}\cdot A^{-1/3}$ than with $M^{0\nu\beta\beta}_{\rm Tot}\cdot A^{-1/6}$, as discussed in Fig.~\ref{fig:ab-initio-GT}.

 It is worth mentioning that the NMEs of the ground-state to ground-state DGT transition of isospin-changing transitions would be exactly zero if the spin-isospin SU(4) symmetry were conserved in atomic nuclei as in this case the initial and final states would belong to different irreducible representations of the SU(4) group.
 Therefore, different values of the DGT NMEs predicted by different nuclear models indicate that the SU(4) symmetry is broken to different extents in the ground-state wave functions.
 The studies on the breaking of the SU(4) symmetry in different nuclear models and its impact on the correlation relation might be able to provide us with a more profound understanding, but these studies are beyond the scope of this work.